 The Meaning of Life as the Standard of Value

-I answered a question on the meaning of life as the standard of value on 16 June 2013.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on the meaning of life as the standard of value on Philosophy in Action Radio on 16 June 2013.
+You can listen to or download the podcast segment below – or check out the whole episode.

 What does it mean to say that life is the standard of value?
 In "The Objectivist Ethics," Ayn Rand says that man's life is the standard of value.
 What does that mean?
 Does that mean mere physical survival?
 Is it mere quantity of years – or does the quality of those years matter too?
 Basically, what is the difference between living and not dying?